Jeadie/Jeadie.github.io/reading.md

  - In Praise of Idleness by Bertrand Russel
  - In Patagonia by Bruce Chatwin
  - Animal Farm by George Orwell
+ - Why We Sleep by Matthew Walker
+ - Notes from Underground by Fyodor Dostoevsky

 ### In 2019:
 - Meditations by Marcus Arelius